 Jeremiah also finds that he is simply a more pleasant person to be around after his stint at the Hairston House and having gone through all 12 steps of his AA recovery.
 Indeed, he punctuates his story with an occasional outbreak of hearty laughter—something he couldn’t imagine doing two years ago.
 “I was a real angry person before I started all of this.
 I snapped easily,” he said.
-His three sons, 18, 15, and 13—who are very supportive of his recovery—notice a huge difference in his mood.
+His three sons, 18, 15, and 13 (at the time of this 2018 interview) are very supportive of his recovery and notice a huge difference in his mood.
 “When they do something wrong, instead of yelling at them, like I used to, I just sit down with them and have a conversation.
 My whole train of thought has changed after the experience I’ve had here,” he said.

 At the time of this interview, Jeremiah, a native of Orange, had been moving from the Hairston House into an apartment in Greenfield—a subsidized unit that is part of a re-entry program by the Franklin County House of Correction.
 Subject to random drug screenings, he will meet with a caseworker every day, but the prospect of being on his own is both exhilarating and frightening at the same time.
 “All the coping skills—everything I’ve learned in the last 20 months of recovery and 16 months at the Hairston House—is all going to be coming into play now,” he said.